 - Use the best quality chocolate that you can afford.
 High-quality chocolate enhances the quality and intensity of the hot chocolate.

-- I used all Ghirardelli chocolate products for this homemade hot chocolate mix.
+- I used all Ghirardelli chocolate products for this homemade mix recipe.

-- This hot chocolate mix will keep, in an air-tight container at room temperature, for up to 2 months.
+- This mix will keep, in an air-tight container at room temperature, for up to 2 months.

-- This recipe will make 3 cups of mix; enough for 12 1-cup servings.
+- This recipe will make 3 cups of the mix with is enough for 12 1-cup servings.

 - While this recipe can be doubled, tripled, etc it may not all fit in your food processor.
 I recommend processing one batch at a time.
-After all it only take a minute to make each batch!
+After all, it only takes a minute to make each batch!